rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/limesurvey_zip_traversals.md

 CVE-2020-11455 or <= 3.15.9 with CVE-2019-9960, inclusive.

 In CVE-2020-11455 the `getZipFile` function within the `filemanager` functionality allows for arbitrary file download.
-The file retrieved may be deleted after viewing, however this was not confirmed in testing.
+The file retrieved may be deleted after viewing.

 In CVE-2019-9960 the `szip` function within the `downloadZip` functionality allows for arbitrary file download.